'No indication' alleged attack on Muslim teen who had hijab removed was hate crime

-Gardaí investigating the alleged assault of a Muslim teenager in a Dublin suburb have said there is no indication that the attack was a hate crime.
+Garda sources have said there is no indication that the alleged assault of a Muslim teenager in a Dublin suburb was a hate crime.

 The incident - footage of which emerged online - appears to show the young woman having her hijab forcibly removed by a gang of teenagers in Dundrum on Sunday afternoon.
 It drew widespread criticism, including from Minister for Culture, Heritage and the Gaeltacht, Josepha Madigan, who described it as a hate crime.